 For a single-sample measurement, the whole measurement may not be performed.]

-If the synchronization reference source of the UE changes ,while the UE is performing the SL AoA measurements, then the measuring UE shall continue performing the SL AoA measurement after the synchronization reference source change, while meeting the requirements in this clause.
+If the synchronization reference source of the measuring UE or transmitting changes during TSL AoA,total, , e.g., known from the UE’s own synchronization source or from SL-RTD-Info [37], while the UE is performing the SL AoA measurements, then the measuring UE shall continue performing the SL AoA measurement after the synchronization reference source change, while meeting the requirements in this clause.

 The requirements in this clause apply provided that no SL-PRS symbols for the SL AoA measurement are dropped due to e.g., the selection or reselection of synchronization reference source according to clause 12.4 during the measurement period.
 Otherwise, the measurement period can be extended.